nikasulo/hmrc-irmark-calculator/README.md

 ### Step 8

+Run specs

+### Step 8

 Bump the version of the gem in the `.gemspec` file

 #### Note: All commands must be run in the root of the project

 ## Dependencies

-You will need JAVA 1.4 or later installed.
+You will need Java 17.0.1 or later installed.